drxxmn/Portfolio-S3/GP/README.md

 Kanban and Scrum are project management methodologies that complete project tasks in small increments and emphasize continuous improvement.
 But the processes they use to achieve those ends are different.
 While Kanban is centered around visualizing tasks and continuous flow, Scrum is more about implementing timelines for each delivery cycle and assigning set roles.
 In Kanban you work in shorter cycles and focus on finishing your tasks while Scrum floats a bit more.

+Kanban works well when used alongside Scrum or any other Agile method.
+Basically, Kanban can be applied to visualize and improve the flow of work, regardless of the methodology being used to do the work.

+Scrum is an iterative, incremental work method that provides a highly prescriptive way in which work gets completed.
+Scrum teams have defined processes, roles, ceremonies and artifacts.

+Kanban can be customized to fit the processes and work systems your team and / or company already has in place.
+Once a work method has been either adopted or developed based on Agile principles, your team can begin using Agile tools like Kanban boards and project forecasting tools to help manage projects, workflows and processes in a way that works best for everyone.

+So it is possible to still integrate it with other workflows, our group didn't exactly work with only Agile Scrum.
+The stakeholder also slightly helped us push more towards a different workflow because it's also what they use within their company.
+We did use Kanban a bit because we visualised the work in a similar way on a roadmap.

 #### ***What did we do?***

 We kick off every day with a daily stand-up and end every day with a stand-down.